IanW6374/Raspberry-Garage/README.md

 ## REMOTE API

-* GET / - Shows all devices configured on this Homebridge
+* GET / - Shows all devices configured on the Homebridge plugin.

 * PATCH /API/{uuid:}{char:} - Updates characteristic of accessory using the UUID field as the index

 ## Test Circuit

-The cicuit below shows the circuit configuration for devices included within the index.js
+The cicuit below shows the circuit configuration for the default devices included within the index.js

 <img width="1282" alt="image" src="https://user-images.githubusercontent.com/65277075/117337337-28097280-ae95-11eb-9906-ded9d46fa6c0.png">